Intel Debuts Meteor Lake Die, 'Intel 4' Node: 20% Higher Clocks at Same Power, 2X Area Scaling

 Intel Meteor Lake Die Shot

-Meteor Lake will use Intel's Foveros 3D packaging technique, just as we saw with the Lakefield processors.
-However, this will be Intel's first full high-volume manufacturing foray with this leading-edge packaging tech.
+Meteor Lake will use Intel's Foveros 3D packaging tech, just as we saw with the Lakefield processors.
+However, this will be Intel's first foray into high-volume manufacturing with this leading-edge packaging tech.

 Intel will connect the four die (called 'tiles' in Intel parlance) to an interposer through TSV connections.
 Intel hasn't disclosed if this interposer will be active or passive or if it will hold caches or other control circuitry.
 Intel will mount four tiles atop this interposer: the compute tile, I/O tile, SOC tile, and graphics tile.

-Intel has only specified the process node used for the compute tile as I4 but hasn't said which nodes it will use for the other tiles.
-During its Analyst Day earlier this year, the company shared the slide in the above album that lists TSMC's N3 (3nm) node with the Meteor and Arrow Lake processors, and this is largely thought to comprise the graphics tile.
+Intel has specified that compute tile will use I4 but hasn't said which nodes it will use for the other tiles.
+During its Analyst Day earlier this year, the company shared the slide in the above album that lists TSMC's N3 (3nm) node with the Meteor and Arrow Lake processors.
+This is largely thought to comprise the graphics tile.
 Time will tell.

 Intel 4 Process Node

-As a quick reminder, Intel recently renamed its process nodes to have a more uniform naming convention that aligns with its competitors (the third-party foundries TSMC and Samsung).
+As a quick reminder, Intel recently renamed its process nodes to have a more uniform naming convention that aligns with its primary competitors (third-party foundries TSMC and Samsung).
 Intel's current flagship process node, Intel 7, used to be called 10nm.
 Additionally, the I4 node used to be referred to as 7nm.
 We'll stick with the current naming scheme so there's no (or at least less) confusion.

 The I4 node is forward compatible with I3, so designs can be moved between the two without going through the usual time-consuming steps of porting an architecture.
 Intel says that I4's successor, 'Intel 3,' will come with both high-performance and high-density libraries.
 The I3 process will also have enhanced transistors and interconnects, along with more EUV layers to further simplify the design.
-The I3 node will be the first offered to Intel's customers through its Intel Foundry Services (IFS).
+The I3 node will be 18% faster than I4 and will be the first new node Intel will offer its customers through Intel Foundry Services (IFS) (the company already offers its existing 16nm).

 After I3, Intel will move to the angstrom era with the 20A and 18A nodes, both of which will introduce even more exotic new tech, like new RibbonFETs (gate all around/nanosheet) and PowerVia (backside power delivery) tech.